ryliu68/FACTGUARD/README.md

 ## Dataset

 The experimental datasets should be placed in the data folder after your application is approved.
 The original datasets are from the paper: ["**Bad Actor, Good Advisor: Exploring the Role of Large Language Models in Fake News Detection**"](https://arxiv.org/abs/2309.12247), which has been accepted by AAAI 2024.
 We cannot provide the original datasets because they were not collected by us and we are not authorized to distribute them.
-We only provide our extracted Topic and Content.
+We only provide how we extract Topic and Content.
 Note that you can download the datasets only after an ["Application to Use the Datasets from ARG for Fake News Detection"](https://forms.office.com/r/DfVwbsbVyM) has been submitted.
 Please visit the links provided to obtain the original datasets and cite the ARG paper.

 ## Code